gadgetron/gadgetron/doc/source/using.md

 In the following walkthrough we demonstrate how to send raw data through the Gadgetron and obtain images.

 The walkthrough assumes that you have installed or built the Gadgetron.
 You can also use the Gadgetron docker images that are distributed from the GitHub container registries.
 Specifically, a command like:

 ```bash
 docker run --net=host -it --rm --gpus=all ghcr.io/gadgetron/gadgetron/gadgetron_ubuntu_rt_cuda:latest /bin/bash
 ```

 should open a terminal where you can type the commands in this walkthrough.
-You may need more than one terminal to have both a client and server window.
+You may require more than one terminal to have simultaneous client and server sessions while using the Gadgetron in server mode.

 ## Validate installation

 First, validate that the Gadgetron is installed and working.
 The command `gadgetron --info` should give you information about your installed version of the Gadgetron and it would look something like this:

 ```
 $ gadgetron --info